Bright Lights, Strong Traditions

 You can see him near Elderberry Park in Anchorage, gazing out to sea.

-It's not surprising, given how many monuments there are to him,
+not surprising, given how many monuments there are to him, that there

-also find this monument in Whitby, an English city where Cook worked for a shipping firm.
+monument in Whitby, an English city where Cook worked for a shipping

 Winter is Time to